Recalling pleasant things and taking the time to dwell on them.

 Below is an overview of the 40 leaders pictured in Our Live Ones.
 The links you see will take you to more biographical information provided by the Iowa City Public Library…

-Thus far, Our Iowa Heritage has explored a bit deeper into the lives of four of these 1906 community leaders.
+Thus far, Our Iowa Heritage has explored a bit deeper into the lives of five of these 1906 community leaders.
 Click on the link for the full story…

 In closing, let me share what was written in 1906 about these forty “sturdy, staunch and true citizens” of Iowa City…